What is a short delivery?

 Why does the seller not give delivery of the shares?

-There can be a few scenarios where the sellers has sold the shares in an intraday transaction that they do not hold or didn't square off the positions at the end of the day.
+- There can be a few scenarios where the sellers have sold the shares in an intraday transaction that they do not hold or didn't square off the positions at the end of the day.
 This can result in short delivery.

 In such scenarios, the buyer does not get the shares even after paying the full amount.
 The solution to this is, the auction is done by an exchange auction market in which the user either gets the shares or gets credit which is given in the trading account on the basis of the closeout price.